janetjoywilson/janetjoywilson.github.io/_library/these-wings.md

 It is a slim book in size but the scope - expanse - breadth of feeling - is immense.

+I love this [review](http://poets.ca/2019/08/28/review-these-wings-by-kim-fahner/) which is beautifully written by Vera Constantineau.
+She really captures the collection of poetry's essence much better than I am able.

 Open YOUR wings and soar with her poems.